10 Tips for Taking Care of Feet and Toenails

 But did you know that the best time to buy shoes is late in the afternoon when your feet are most likely to have swollen to their maximum size?
 You didn’t know that, did you?
 That’s ok; I just found that out myself.

 It is a pity though, more so for us women, because it's hard to find shoes that are fashionable, stylish, and comfortable all in one.
 Sometimes we let the “shoe-nami” get the best of us, and end up buying and wearing shoes that don't fit comfortably.
 Nonetheless, wearing appropriate shoes is another integral part of foot care.

 When you're buying shoes, consider getting shoes that are your actual size.
 Make sure they have enough room for your toes to wiggle, and they conform to the natural shape of your foot.

 Of course, we all want an enviable shoe size, but unfortunately, wearing a size smaller than your real size may leave you with the ugliest set of toes you have ever seen.
 You could end up with bunions, corns, nail fungus, and sores.
 I am pretty sure you don't want that!

 4. Soak and Scrub Feet Once Per Week

-No sense waiting until the end of the month to clean your feet; give yourself a pre-professional pedicure, pedicure.
+There's no sense in waiting until the end of the month to clean your feet; give yourself a pre-professional-pedicure pedicure.
 Besides, I have been to a few salons and noticed nail technicians chatting about customers the moment they leave.
 Don’t let your feet be the subject of their discussions.

 5. Give Yourself Regular Foot Massages

 Foot massages are wonderful.
-It not only prepares us for more restful sleep, but it also aids in the recovery of foot and ankle injuries, when combined with strengthening exercises.
+They not only prepare us for more restful sleep, but they also aid in the recovery of foot and ankle injuries when combined with strengthening exercises.
 So tell me again, what is your excuse for not wanting a foot massage?